Franknsten/MidnightARG/readme.md

 ![Monsters page prompting to run update](monsters_update.jpg)

-*This command is similar to the update command on Linux systems, `sudo apt-get update`, as a fun aside*
+This is a [unix command](https://www.freecodecamp.org/news/sudo-apt-get-update-vs-upgrade-what-is-the-difference/) used to upgrade packages on a system

 Running the command takes you to [a new website](comtek.life) advertising an unknown upcoming release by The Midnight